-Pelosi rips up Trump speech.
+Pelosi shreds Trump’s speech.
 Right there on the podium.

 Pelosi, famous for casting shade, especially on Trump, gave a look.

-For 78 minutes, Trump went on to extol a “Great American Comeback” on his watch, just three years after he took office decrying a land of “American carnage” under his predecessor.
+For 78 minutes, Trump extolled a “Great American Comeback” on his watch, just three years after he took office decrying a land of “American carnage” under his predecessor.
 Pelosi read through her copy as he spoke.

-Trump bestowed the Medal of Honor on Rush Limbaugh to raucous applause and a glum reception from House Democrats.
+Trump bestowed the Medal of Freedom on Rush Limbaugh to raucous applause and a glum reception from House Democrats.

 “My fellow Americans, the best is yet to come,” he finished.

-Pelosi had already gathered the papers for her big finish.
+Pelosi had already gathered the papers for her big ripping finish, which she later said was “the courteous thing to do, considering the alternative.”

 The moment was a less joyful echo of last year’s State of the Union, when Pelosi stole the show with a smirk-and-clap, eye to eye with Trump.
 Then, Democrats were triumphant after election gains that flipped the House from Republican control and put Pelosi back in the speaker’s chair.

-Note: This story has been corrected to show Limbaugh was given the Medal of Freedom, not the Medal of Honor.